Skip to Content

 Children’s Health Insurance Program (CHIP)

-And for this reason, CHIP puts health coverage within reach for uninsured children in low-income families — the group arguably the most in need of health insurance.
+For this reason, CHIP puts health coverage within reach for uninsured children in low-income families who might otherwise go without care.

 CHIP + Medicaid